sbabcoc/JUnit-Foundation/README.md

             // get the parent of this runner
             Object parent = LifecycleHooks.getParentOf(runner);
             ...
-        } else {
-            // get the 'atomic test' for this runner AtomicTest atomicTest = RunReflectiveCall.getAtomicTestFor(runner);
-            // get the 'particle' methods of this 'atomic test' List<FrameworkMethod> particles = atomicTest.getParticles();
-            ...
         }
         ...
     }

     @Override
     public void beforeInvocation(Object target, FrameworkMethod method, Object... params) {
-        // get the 'atomic test' for this method AtomicTest atomicTest = RunReflectiveCall.getAtomicTestFor(method);
         // if target defined
         if (target != null) {
             // get the runner that owns this target